A7R7/A7R7.github.io/content/posts/emaxbound-configuration/index.md

 ### Org {#org}

-[Org-9.7](https://git.tecosaur.net/tec/org-mode) (preview) did some overhaul to org-latex-preview in org mode.
+[Org-9.7](https://git.tecosaur.net/tec/org-mode) did some overhaul to org-latex-preview in org mode.
 Load External org before the built in org is loaded.

 ```elisp
 (use-package org)